 Site Reuse/Redevelopment: None

-The City of Lewisburg owned and operated the dump, using approximately four acres in the western portion of the quarry as a landfill, between the late 1950s and 1979.
-The landfill was made available to all surrounding communities for both residential and industrial waste dumping.
-The industrial wastes reportedly placed at the dump included paint, paint strippers and solvents, industrial plastic waste, spent pickle liquor with residual metals, empty containers of adhesives, cements, lacquers and paints.
+The City of Lewisburg owned and operated the dump, using 4 acres in the western portion of the quarry as a landfill, between the late 1950s and 1979.
+The city allowed surrounding communities to use the landfill for both residential and industrial waste dumping.
+Industrial wastes reportedly placed in the dump included paint, paint strippers and solvents, industrial plastic waste, spent pickle liquor with residual metals, empty containers of adhesives, cements, lacquers and paints.

-The major potential health concern related to the site included possible ground water contamination, leachate generation, and direct exposure of trespassers to the exposed landfill wastes due to the deteriorating landfill cap.
+Site investigations identified contamination in ground water and soil that could potentially harm people in the area.
+Contamination resulted from waste handling practices at the site.
+Contaminants of concern include metals and volatile organic compounds (VOCs).
+The major potential health concern related to the site included possible ground water contamination, leachate and exposure of trespassers to exposed landfill wastes due to the deteriorating landfill cap.

 Site Cleanup Plan

-- Implementation of institutional controls which include a security fence and deed restrictions.
+- Putting institutional controls in place, including a security fence and deed restrictions.

-- Removal of all site surface debris and disposal in either one of the test-pits on site or an approved sanitary or hazardous waste landfill.
+- Removing all site surface debris and disposing of it in either one of the test pits on site or an approved sanitary or hazardous waste landfill.

-- Replacement of the plastic test-pit caps with landfill cap material.
+- Replacing plastic test-pit caps with landfill cap material.

 - Regrading the landfill cap to stabilize conditions and to meet state and federal regulations.

-Site cleanup activities began in 2001 and were completed between September 1992, and September 1993.
-Cleanup activities at the site included removal and off-site disposal of exposed debris at the site, reconstruction of the existing landfill cover, and long-term monitoring.
-Over 382 cubic yards of debris and soil, 172 tires, 50 empty drums and two drums of lead paint and sludge were removed from the site and disposed of properly at approved facilities.
+The site’s lead PRP began site cleanup activities in 1992 and completed them between September 1992 and September 1993.
+Cleanup activities at the site included removing and disposing of exposed debris off site, reconstructing the existing landfill cover, and long-term monitoring.
+The PRP removed over 382 cubic yards of debris and soil, 172 tires, 50 empty drums and two drums of lead paint and sludge from the site and properly disposed of the material at approved facilities.

 Marshall County Public Library